filterpaper/qmk_userspace/readme.md

 ```

 ## Disable unilateral modifiers
-Home row mod-taps can cause accidental activation of mods on the same hand, especially on weaker fingers like ring and pinky.
-The following code snippet in `process_record_user` will replace activated Alt on the same half as the key press, and replace it with the mod-tap letter:
+Home row mod-taps can cause accidental activation of mods on the same hand, especially on rolls with weaker fingers like ring and pinky.
+The following code snippet in `process_record_user` will replace activated Alt on the same half with its mod-tap letter on a key press event for split keyboards:
 ```c
 switch(record->event.key.row) {
 case 0 ...
 2: